 The last few weeks of your pregnancy are dedicated to preparing for the baby, from getting your gear assembled to packing the hospital bag.
 But with a twin pregnancy, you’ll want to prepare even earlier than singleton pregnancies.

-60% of twin pregnancies are born prematurely* (less than 37 weeks), with the average twins born at 35 weeks.
-My own pregnancy was scheduled to go no later than 38 weeks, before that due date was eventually moved to 37 weeks because of complications.
+60% of twin pregnancies are born prematurely (less than 37 weeks), with the average twins born at 35 weeks.
+My own pregnancy was scheduled to go no later than 38 weeks, before that was eventually moved to 37 weeks because of complications.

 Twins are a whole new world

-You’re more tired and much earlier in your pregnancy than if you were only carrying one.
+You’re more tired starting much earlier in your pregnancy than if you were only carrying one.
 Exercise isn’t a must-do, especially with the increased risks of a twin pregnancy.
 Instead, rest is more important, as is drinking double the water and taking more vitamins than a woman pregnant with one.